stroiman/presentation-driving-it-2025/pages/outtro.md

   - Including back-end processes
 - You can reliably **test for the absence** of a reaction with zero waiting.

+But with limited scope.
+Basic HTMX apps work, but not much more

 ---
 layout: top-title
 color: slate